princeiik/princeiik/README.md

 - 🔭 I’m currently working on **building React apps**

-- 🌱 I’m currently learning **Node.js, MongoDB, Express, Bootstrap and EJS**
+- 🌱 I’m currently learning **Node.js, MongoDB, Express, Bootstrap, EJS and React**

 - 👨‍💻 All of my projects are available at [my portfolio](princekanu.netlify.app)